Designer Tips for Using Color in the Garden

 3. Group color for best effect.

-If that’s your style and you love it, that’s fine!
-But you can get much more impact by planting multiples of the same plant together, creating swathes of foliage and flower color.
+Get the most impact in your garden by planting multiples of the same plant together, creating swathes of foliage and flower color.

 Sweep of blooming plants in a large field next to a path